BG3-Community-Library-Team/bg3-community/Tutorials/General/Obtaining-Old-Builds-Patches-Of-BG3.md

 At this point, steam will open a new tab called "CONSOLE", which will be a blank page with a text input box at the bottom.

 ## Downloading Your Chosen Build
-> Later Early Access builds of Baldur's Gate 3 use the same AppData folder as the current Patch of the game.
+> Later Early Access builds of Baldur's Gate 3 such as **Hotfix #32** use the same AppData folder as the current Patch of the game.
 Make sure to **BACK-UP** your `%LocalAppData%\Larian Studios\Baldur's Gate 3` folder before continuing.
 >
 > Data loss, including the loss of Save Data **CAN** occur if you do not back up this folder.
 <!-- {blockquote:.is-danger} -->